ncats/gsrs3-main-deployment/README.md

 GSRS 3.x works with Java 8, 11, 17; versions outside of these may result in build errors.
 Set `JAVA_HOME` to point to one of Java 8, 11, or 17 and verify with the terminal command: `mvn --show-version`.
 Note, however, that the `pom.xml` files still specify Java 8 or 11, and as of 3.1.1, the GSRS team writes code to conform with Java 8 or 11.

 ## SECTION 1: Important Notes

+- In GSRS 3.1.2, there are dramatic changes to GSRS is configured.
+This is outlines below with more detail in this "[How it works](./blob/main/docs/how-configuration-works-3.1.2.md)" document.
 - For GSRS 3.1, there are database schema changes for the substances service.
 Before upgrading your system, please check the [release notes](./docs/release%20notes) for discussion.
 Also please check the README files in [./substances/database/sql/](./substances/database/sql/) for suggested steps.
 - In October 2024, we revised past Substances README files and database creation scripts to default to the use of sequences instead of auto_increment.
 - As of August 2022, an Oracle database instantiated by GSRS 3.x requires an extra script before data is stored.
 If you are creating a new database, see this [script](./substances/database/sql/Oracle/GSRS_3.1/modifyColumnTypesForJPACreatedSchema_3.1.sql) and its mention in the 3.1 database [README](./substances/database/sql/Oracle/GSRS_3.1/README).
 Please contact the GSRS team with any questions.